 An Award Winning Park at Mavis and Eglinton

-Construction on the new Sandford Farm Park will begin shortly.
-Plans have been redesigned after extensive consultation with the community.
-As you can see from the attached plan, there will be something for everyone in this incredibly versatile park.
-Originally designed with two terraced soccer pitches, massive amounts of fill will be trucked in to put both pitches on the same level, facilitating a junior cricket pitch for weekends and soccer for weekdays.
+Plans for Sandford Farm Park were redesigned after extensive consultation with the community, creating something for everyone in this incredibly versatile park.
+Originally designed with two terraced soccer pitches, massive amounts of fill were trucked in to put both pitches on the same level, facilitating a junior cricket pitch for weekends and soccer for weekdays.
 A half-court for basketball was requested by the community and added to the plan.
 Increased on-site parking and a washroom facility were also part of the practical suggestions offered at the public meetings.

-A unique relic park will be created on the site of the old Sandford farmhouse which was unfortunately destroyed by fire.
-A meter-high portion of the original wall has been preserved to outline the building’s footprint.
-Interpretive signage will be posted to add an educational aspect to this heritage feature.
-Flush limestone blocks will be used to show the location of former out-buildings.
-Permanent stone tables and benches will be installed for chess and other board games.
-Finally, the grove of mature black walnut trees will be preserved and protected beside the relic park, to be enjoyed by parents and grandparents while children play nearby.
+A unique relic park was created on the site of the old Sandford farmhouse, which was unfortunately destroyed by fire.
+A metre-high portion of the original wall has been preserved to outline the building’s footprint.
+Interpretive signage were posted to add an educational aspect to this heritage feature.
+Flush limestone blocks were used to show the location of former out-buildings.
+Permanent stone tables and benches were installed for chess and other board games.
+Finally, the grove of mature black walnut trees were protected beside the relic park, to be enjoyed by parents and grandparents while children play nearby.

-Scheduled for construction next fall, this unique, multi-faceted park will be an award-winning recreational space for all ages.
-Community input over several public meetings were essential to the shape of the final plan.
+Community input over several public meetings was essential to the shape of the final plan.

 A Brand New Library for Woodlands